wh1te4ever/ktrw/README.md

 to the XNU kext loading code, but as asm patches they work fine so I don't see the need to spend more time on that.

-Right now things are hardcoded for the iPhone 8 running iOS 14.5.1.
-I plan to write patchfinders for the offsets you'd normally put in a text file inside the kernel_symbols directory (will be finished by 5/24)

-Patchfinder TODO:
-- kernel_memory_allocate
-- OSKext::slidePrelinkedExecutable patch so it doesn't zero vmaddr inside the KTRW kext segments

 Bypassing KTRR
 ---------------------------------------------------------------------------------------------------